Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 - SmallIntegers have a wide range (2^51) so extension to BigIntegers (which would be heap-allocated) is rare
 - BlockClosures are stack allocated
 - code blocks are generated outside the heap
+- several kinds of common BlockClosures are encoded as immediate values

 AST Smalltalk has several features that minimize the amount of work required by garbage collection:
 - all interpreter stacks and code addresses are outside the range of valid heap pointers, so by being careful to never save anything in a stack frame that looks like a heap reference, no scanning is required for the interpreter stack;
 - scanning for roots can proceed very quickly.
 A single comparison filters all non-heap, non-float values, and if necessary a second filters the floats
 - the format of indexable objects encodes if they are pointer-free, so don't need to be scanned
-- each thread has its own nursery and teen heaps, so there is no contention on allocation
+- each thread has its own nursery heaps, so there is no contention on allocation
 - the list of weak objects that must be scanned at the end of the collection is outside the heap

 ## Heap structure